mwestera/py4ling/exercises/15_basic text processing.md

 **15.11.** How does the string method `replace` work, exactly?
 What if the thing-to-be-replaced isn't there?
 What if it occurs multiple times?
 How can you use `replace` in order to _delete_ all occurrences of a certain substring?
 What do you expect the result of `'abc'.replace('', ' ')` to be (form an expectation first, then test it)?

-**15.12.** Define a simple word-tokenizer that uses `split` on spaces and `strip` to get rid of punctuation, and compare it to your earlier attempt at word-tokenization (e.g., the one you put in `text_utils.py` as part of Section 11), noting some (possibly shared) shortcomings.
+**15.12.** Define a simple word-tokenizer function that uses `split` on spaces and `strip` to get rid of punctuation, and apply it to a sufficiently challenging string of your choice.
+Compare it to your earlier attempt at word-tokenization (e.g., the one you put in `text_utils.py` as part of Section 11), noting some potential differences and (possibly shared) shortcomings.

 <br>**_Reading and writing files_**